kubauth/kubauth-doc/docs/70-appendix/100-openldap.md

     service:
       type: ClusterIP
     ```
-If you want to use the phpldapadmin front end, you will have to adjust at least the `phpldapadmin.ingress.host`
+If you want to use the phpldapadmin frontend, you will need to adjust at least the `phpldapadmin.ingress.hosts` value.

-This deployment is simplified to just fulfill our test requirement.
-Far to be 'production ready'
+This deployment is simplified to fulfill our testing requirements only.
+It is far from production-ready:

 - There is no encryption.
-Connection is in clear text.
+Connections are in clear text.
 - There is no LoadBalancer.
-LDAP is only accessible from inside the cluster using appropriate service.
+LDAP is only accessible from inside the cluster using the appropriate service.

-## Sample dataset
+## Sample Dataset

-The following other 'values file' will create two groups and three users in a fictitious company.
+The following values file will create two groups and three users in a fictitious company.

 ???+ abstract "values-ldap-init.yaml"